Class of 2017 Outcomes Report

 Additional points of note include:

-- 20 percent are pursuing grad school and/or continuing education.
-Of those, more than half are pursuing advanced study in a health care related field.
+- 22 percent are pursuing grad school and/or continuing education.
+Of those, nearly half are pursuing advanced study in a health care related field.
 Learn more.

-- Grads are working in 18 states and seven countries around the world.
-Among those who secured employment and reported their geographical location, 60 percent are working in South Dakota and 58 percent are employed in Sioux Falls.
+- Grads are working in 21 states and six countries around the world.
+Among those who secured employment and reported their geographical location, 59 percent are working in South Dakota and 53 percent are employed in Sioux Falls.
 Learn more.

 - 99 percent of grads participated in key engaged learning opportunities, such as experiential learning, internships, co-curricular activities, volunteerism, undergraduate research, clinicals, student teaching, study abroad and more.
 Learn more.